carloxdev/core-util/README.md

 # StxBaseLibs

-Base libraries for other more complex projects
+Base libraries for more complex projects